-As shipped these are odorless, flux cored wires that are nonflammable, non-explosive, non-reactive and non -hazardous and may be copper coated.
+As shipped these are odorless, solid rods that are nonflammable, non-explosive, non-reactive and non -hazardous and may be copper coated.
 Substance: Welding fumes and gases cannot be classified simply.
 The composition and quantity of these fumes and gases are dependent upon the metal being welded, the procedures followed and the electrodes used.
 Fumes may affect eyes, skin, respiratory system as well as pancreas and liver.
 Workers should be aware that the composition and quantity of fumes and gases to which they may be exposed, are influenced by: coatings which may be present on the metal being welded (such as paint, plating, or galvanizing), the number of welders in operation and the volume of the work area, the quality and amount of ventilation, the position of the welder's head with respect to the fume plume, as well as the presence of contaminants in the atmosphere (such as chlorinated hydrocarbon vapors from cleaning and degreasing procedure).
-When the filler is consumed, the fumes and gases are the concerning matter and not the composition of the electrode itself.
+When the filler is consumed, the fumes and gas decomposition products generated are different in percent and form from the ingredients listed in Section III.
+The composition of these fumes and gases are the concerning matter and not the composition of the electrode itself.
 Decomposition products include those originating from the volatilization, reaction, or oxidation of the ingredients shown in Section III, plus those from the base metal, coating and the other factors noted above.

-Reasonable expected fume constituents of this product may include: Complex oxides or compounds of iron, manganese, silicon, copper, aluminum, titanium.
-(Other complex oxides may be present when using fluxes).
+Reasonable expected fume constituents of this product would include: Complex oxides or compounds of iron, manganese, silicon, copper, aluminum,

 Chemical Identity CAS No. EINECS#

 Carbon dioxide 124-38-9 204-696-9

 Calcium Fluoride 7789-75-5 232-188-7

 Carbon monoxide 630-8-0 211-128-3

 Nitrogen dioxide 10102-44-0 233-272-6

 Ozone 10028-15-6 233-069-2

 Manganese (Mn) 7439-96-5 231-105-1

 Nickel (Ni) 7440-02-0 231-111-4

+Chromium (Cr) 7440-47-3 (Cr VI) 18540-29-9 231-157-5

 Chromium oxide 1308-38-9 215-160-9